akshayadd/peoples/README.md

 # Peoples
 It's React application with Remix framework to list people with multiple emails, phone numbers and addresses.
+User can be created, updated, deleted and bulk deletable.
+Also deleted user can be restorable but dependent recoreds will be deleted.

 ## Development